 Same-Sex Marriage & the 14th Amendment

-- Gay marriage has become a major matter of political controversy in recent years
+- In case you've been living under a rock: gay marriage has become a major matter of political controversy in recent years.

-- Key legal question: Does equal protection clause of 14th Amendment guarantee gays and lesbians the right to marry?
+- Key legal question: Does the equal protection clause of the 14th Amendment guarantee gays and lesbians the right to marry?

 Equal Protection under the Fourteenth Amendment